Research Labs & Centers

 Jeremy Moore (2010) Winner of the International EDC Student of the Year competition in 2010.

-Other computer facilities are available nearby.
+Other geospatial facilities are located across the Twin Cities campus.
 The College of Liberal Arts maintains a computer lab, which is adjacent to the two geography labs.
 The Borchert Map Library has a well-equipped lab for cartographic and GIS work and is located one building away from the geography department.
-Depending upon the particular courses they are enrolled in or research projects they are involved in, students also have access to other university facilities.
-These facilities include the Remote Sensing and Geospatial Analysis Laboratory, an exceptionally strong computer lab housed in forest resources, the Soil Landscape and Analysis Lab, and the Regional Earth Science Applications Center (RESAC).
+Depending upon the particular courses they are enrolled in or research projects they are involved in, students also have access to other university facilities such as the Remote Sensing and Geospatial Analysis Laboratory, an exceptionally strong computer lab housed in forest resources.
+The Spatial Innovation Lab (SIL) in the Geography, Environment and Society Department is home to several researchers who are developing new data, methods, and theories in spatial science.

 MGIS Student Lounge

-The MGIS student lounge is located in 405 Blegen Hall.
+The MGIS student lounge is located in 430 Blegen Hall.
 It is a secured space accessible via key card entry and provides a place for students to interact, relax, and study, and houses several student resources.
-It also contains student mailboxes and a small kitchen area.